-- shorteditor Like shortauthor, a field to provide a name for a short footnote, in this case for, e.g., a collection entry that typically lacks an author.
-The shortauthor field works just as well in most situations, but if you have set useauthor=false (and not useeditor=false) in an entry's options field, then only shorteditor will be recognized.
-Cf. editortype, above. - shorthand This is biblatex's mechanism for using abbreviations in place of the usual short note form, and in previous releases I left it effectively unmodified in biblatex-chicago-notes, apart from a few formatting tweaks.
-For this release, at the request of Kenneth Pearce and following some hints in the Manual, I have made the system considerably more flexible, which I hope might be useful for those with specialized formatting needs.
-In the default configuration, any entry which contains a shorthand field will produce a normal first note, either long or short according to your package options, informing the reader that the work will hereafter be cited by this abbreviation.
-As in biblatex, the \printshorthands command, now for Biber users at least an alias for \printbiblist{shorthand}, will produce a formatted list of abbreviations for reference purposes, a list which the Manual suggests should be placed either in the front matter (when using footnotes) or before the endnotes, in case these are used.
+This is biblatex's mechanism for using abbreviations in place of the usual short note form, and I've left it effectively unmodified in biblatex-chicago-notes, apart from a few formatting tweaks.
+Any entry which contains such a field will produce a normal first note, either long or short according to your package options, informing the reader that the work will hereafter be cited by this abbreviation.
+As in biblatex, the \printshorthands command will produce a formatted list of abbreviations for reference purposes, a list which the Manual suggests should be placed either in the front matter (when using footnotes) or before the endnotes, in case these are used.
+(See 16.39-40, and also biblatex.pdf for more information.)